connortannahill/bacoli_py/docs/index.rst

 Welcome
 =======

 :mod:`bacoli_py` is a python package for the error controlled numerical solution of 1D Parabolic PDE's.
-This software was built on top of modified versions of the `BACOLI <http://cs.stmarys.ca/~muir/BACOLI-3_Webpage.htm>`_ and BACOLRI Fortran software packages.
+This software was built on top of modified versions of the `BACOLI <http://cs.stmarys.ca/~muir/BACOLI-3_Webpage.htm>`_ and BACOLRI Fortran packages.
 For any questions or comments, please email ctannahill3@gmail.com

 Contents
 --------